kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 From an ingestion point of view, it is backwards-compatible to add or remove possible __values__ for labels which already do exist (but __not__ labels themselves).
 Therefore, adding or removing __values__ from an existing label is permissible.
 Stable metrics can also be marked as __deprecated__ for a future Kubernetes version, since this is a metadata field and does not actually change the metric itself.

 Removing or adding labels from stable metrics is not permissible.
 In order to add/remove a label to an existing stable metric, one would have to introduce a new metric and deprecate the stable one; otherwise this would violate compatibility agreements.
-Graduating a metric to a stable state is a contractual API agreement, as such, it would be desirable to require an api-review (to sig-instrumentation) for graduating or deprecating a metric (in line with current Kubernetes [api-review processes](https://github.com/kubernetes/community/blob/master/sig-architecture/api-review-process.md)).

 As an aside, all metrics should be able to be individually disabled by the cluster administrator, regardless of stability class.
 By default, all non-deprecated metrics will be automatically registered to the metrics endpoint unless explicitly blacklisted via a command line flag (i.e. '--disable-metrics=somebrokenmetric,anothermetric').

+## API Review

+Graduating a metric to a stable state is a contractual API agreement, as such, it would be desirable to require an api-review (to sig-instrumentation) for graduating or deprecating a metric (in line with current Kubernetes [api-review processes](https://github.com/kubernetes/community/blob/master/sig-architecture/api-review-process.md)).
+However, initiating or mandating such API review has historically been problematic for sig-instrumentation since, while a horizontal effort, is not automatically added as reviewers for metrics related changes.

+One possible solution is through something similar to the existing Kubernetes conformence test gates (thanks @liggit for pointing this one out).
+We will have a script which can generate a list of the current stable metrics (via static analysis).
+This list will be checked in.
+During the CI/CD flow, a verify script will run to generate a new list of stable metrics.
+If there is a diff present, then the verify script will fail, since the file should be updated and checked in.
+Thus, the file must be checked in and since the file will live in a directory owned by sig-instrumentation, sig-instrumentation approval on that PR will be required.

 ## Deprecation Lifecycle